 On your resume, clearly show these experiences, especially if your work experience doesn’t support the role you want to be in.

 Your cover letter is different from the less formal email introduction that you sent earlier.
-Many candidates don’t include these but I will say I have found the ones that do provide clarity I was needing when looking for qualified candidates.
+Many candidates don’t include these but I will say I have found the ones that do provide the clarity I was needing when looking for qualified candidates.

-Use the cover letter to clarify your resume.
+Use the cover letter to clarify your work resume.
 It gives you the opportunity to shine light in between the lines of your resume that may seem blurry.
 Be concise.
 It’s not a memoir of your life up to that moment.
 Get it down to a 1-minute read that can be scanned quickly by a very busy person.

 Your cover letter also gives me the opportunity to hear your written voice.
 Use a professional tone in your cover letter so that I can know you can speak on behalf of a business.
 It also demonstrates the ability to know how to shift your voice based on whom you are writing for.